Norbs89/camping-site-frontend/README.md

 This repository is for the frontend files. for backend files, [click here!](https://github.com/Norbs89/camping-site-backend)

+## Version 0.8.9

+- "Log In" page has been styled for mobile.
+- "Register" page has been styled for mobile.
+- "Site Items" have been further optimised for tablets.

 ## Version 0.8.8

 - "Add Site" page has been styled for mobile.